samfromaway/formula-one/README.md

 yarn
 ```

-4. You can run dev server with the following command:
+4. You can run dev server with the following command

 ```bash
 npm run dev